Groq API Python Tutorial: Building Chatbot with Fastest Free AI for Beginners

 print("\n🔧 Check your API key and internet connection.")

-python test_groq.py
+python setup.py

-• Creating a Chatbot
+• Building the Chatbot

 from groq import Groq